Individualized Dynamic Mediation Analysis Using Latent Factor Models: Introduction

 To tackle the aforementioned challenges, we propose an individualized dynamic mediation analysis (IDMA) method utilizing latent factors.
-Specifically, low-rank structures are imposed on the individualized coefficient matrices in linear structural equation models, enabling the disentanglement of individualized dynamic mediation effects into individual-specific dynamic latent factors and mediator-specific loadings.
-A sparsity structure and a fusion penalty are imposed on the mediator loadings and the individualized dynamic factors, respectively, to achieve mediation selection and information borrowing from neighboring measurements simultaneously.
-To facilitate implemention, we relax the low-rank constraint by introducing a nuclear-norm penalty on the coefficient matrix.
-A one-step alternate iteration procedure is developed to achieve individualized convergence based on initial estimates obtained from fixed-point iteration.
-Our theoretical properties demonstrate the advantages of employing latent factors and leveraging temporal information.
+Specifically, low-rank structures are imposed on the coefficients of linear structural equation models, enabling the disentanglement of individualized dynamic mediation effects into individual-specific dynamic factors and mediator-specific loadings.
+To capture the latent dynamics and borrow information across longitudinal measurements, we impose a fusion penalty on the individualized dynamic factors.
+A one-step convex estimation is developed based on initial estimates obtained from fixed-point iteration.

-Our contribution to the mediation literature can be summarized as follows.
-First, by allowing the mediation coefficients to vary with dynamic latent factors, we can capture both temporal dynamics and individual heterogeneity.
-This offers more flexibility than homogeneous varying coefficient models.
-Moreover, our method can dynamically and adaptively extract individual heterogeneity from data and embed it into a low-dimensional latent factor.

-Second, through embedding individual dynamic factors directly into coefficients, we alleviate the confounding issue on both the outcome and mediators.
-Unlike the aforementioned additive sparse and dense structure, we introduce an interactive sparse and dense structure, which permits interaction between latent individual factors, treatments, and high-dimensional mediators.
-In this regard, our method can be viewed as a generalization of the conditional sparsity models.

-Third, by employing low-rank decomposition, we broaden the current subgroup-based heterogeneous analysis of mediation effects to include more generalized heterogeneous mechanisms.
-The imposition of a low-rank structure on the coefficient matrices implies that we do not need subgroup assumptions to characterize the heterogeneity, resulting in more flexibility in practice.
-Additionally, the low-rank decomposition allows us to accommodate different heterogeneous structures across various mediators, which is more computationally tractable than \cite{tang2021individualized} for high-dimensional scenarios.

-Lastly, we apply our proposed method to an ADNI methylation study to investigate the mediation effect of geriatric depression on the progress of Alzheimer’s Disease (AD) mediated by DNA methylation.
-We observe heterogeneous dynamic mediation effects across individuals.
-Examination of the identified latent factors indicates that individuals with lower education and older age are at higher risk of dementia, consistent with the existing medical literature.
-Additionally, we uncover 5 CpG sites which are overlooked by homogeneous or subgroup-based approaches, corresponding to 5 genes strongly associated with or potentially linked to AD.